When students complete assessments with questions linked to standards, the performance on those standards can be found in the Standards Gradebook

 - This will take you to a list of the standards that student has been assessed on, as well as the performance level for each standard.

 - You can change the Mastery Setting by clicking on the ellipses in the upper-right corner.

 💡 Tip from the Otus Team: If there is an additional row above the table, that means your district has Total Grade Conversion enabled.
-This takes the performance mean for all attempts and converts it to a total class grade (could be a letter grade, a performance level, or any other term your district has decided to use).
+This takes the performance mean for all attempts and converts it to a total class grade.
+See below for an example.

 - This will take you to a more detailed view of the attempts made on that standard.